shamaka1999/Assignments/README.md

 # Week 4 Task

-This Project contains the registration page and the portfolio page
+This Project contains the Grid and Flex page